SanatSharma/RevSearch/README.md

 # RevSearch
 Optimized Reverse Image Search for all!
 This project aims to create a scalable and robust system for reverse Image search.
 There are 2 types of models implemented: Neural Models, Machine Learning Model.
+This code is part of the following paper:https://apps.cs.utexas.edu/apps/tech-reports/171206 (User Interfaces for Optimized Reverse Image Search)

 Initial dataset: CIFAR 10